InterfaceConsciousness/interfaceconsciousness.github.io/_pages/join.md

 `Computational Phenomenologist`
   * (computational) modeling of intentional systems, time-consciousness, and self/world boundaries
   * requirements: firm grasp of basic phenomenological concepts, working knowledge of computer science (this role particularly requires interaction with the other roles)

-`Research Scientist`
- * applying the interface idea to empirical (physical) sciences
- * requirements: skilled in experimental physics/chemistry/biology, familiarity with the basics of lab work and able to design new empirical protocols.
- *
 `Mathematical Modeler of RS`
   * developing ontologies for agent-networks
   * requirements: knowledgeable in applied mathematics (category theory and/or network theory) or background in physics, interest in computer science